daklab/tiger/README.md

 Our repository contains two submodules:
 - [Open source code](https://github.com/yandexdataschool/roc_comparison/) for ROC analysis.
 We submodule their code and license in the `roc_comparison` directory.
-- [Our hugging face code](https://huggingface.co/spaces/Knowles-Lab/tiger) has saved model weights and a script to generate predictions locally.
+- [Our online TIGER tool on hugging face](https://huggingface.co/spaces/Knowles-Lab/tiger) has saved model weights and a script to generate predictions locally.
 We submodule this code in the `hugging_face` directory.

 The `hugging_face` repository uses [Git LFS](https://git-lfs.com/) to store model weights.
 One must have Git LFS properly installed to correctly pull model parameters.